microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/educationsubmission-reassign.md

 ### Response
-The following is an example of the response when `prefer` property is NOT provided.
+The following is an example of the response when `prefer` is NOT provided in the request header.

 <!-- {
   "blockType": "response"